List of Ukrainian submissions for the Academy Award for Best International Feature Film

+As of 2025, Ukraine has submitted eighteen films, but none of them were nominated.

+Prior to its independence, Ukrainian film Wartime Romance was selected by the Soviet Union in 1984.

 Submissions

 The Academy of Motion Picture Arts and Sciences has invited the film industries of various countries to submit their best film for the Academy Award for Best Foreign Language Film since 1956.
 The Foreign Language Film Award Committee oversees the process and reviews all the submitted films.
 Following this, they vote via secret ballot to determine the five nominees for the award.
-Below is a list of the films that have been submitted by Ukraine for review by the Academy for the award by year and the respective Academy Awards ceremony.

-Additionally, a Ukrainian film, Wartime Romance, was selected by the Soviet Union in 1984.

-The Ukrainians have had a shaky record in this category: